rust-lang/rust/docs/dev/README.md

 If I need to fix something simultaneously in the server and in the client, I feel even more sad.
 I don't have a specific workflow for this case.

-Additionally, I use `cargo run --release -p ra_cli -- analysis-stats path/to/some/rust/crate` to run a batch analysis.
+Additionally, I use `cargo run --release -p ra_lsp_server -- analysis-stats path/to/some/rust/crate` to run a batch analysis.
 This is primarily useful for performance optimizations, or for bug minimization.